-- Establish a Simplified Employee Pension ("SEP") Plan by the due date of your 2015 return, including extensions.
+• Establish a Simplified Employee Pension ("SEP") Plan by the due date of your 2016 return, including extensions.
 The contribution to the plan must be made by that due date.
-For 2014 and 2015, the maximum allowable contribution to a SEP an employee can make independently of an employer is \$5,500 (\$6,500 if a catch-up contribution).
-However, the maximum combined deduction for an active participant's elective deferrals and other SEP contributions is \$53,000 for 2015 and 2016. - Alternatively, establish a Keogh Plan in 2015, before December 31.
-The full contribution to the plan need not be made until the due date of your 2015 return, including extensions. - Consider placing business assets in service in 2015.
-If qualified, Section 179 expense allows you to deduct the full cost of depreciable assets in the tax year they are placed in service subject to an expense level of \$25,000 and the phase out threshold amount commences at \$200,000 for 2015. - For taxable year 2015, a taxpayer can deduct start-up expenditures up to \$5,000 with the phase out threshold at \$50,000. - A self-employed individual generally may deduct the employer-equivalent portion of his or her self-employment tax in figuring adjusted gross income.
+For 2016 and 2017, the maximum allowable contribution to a SEP an employee can make independently of an employer is \$5,500 (\$6,500 if a catch-up contribution).
+However, the maximum combined deduction for an active participant's elective deferrals and other SEP contributions is \$53,000 for 2016 and \$54,000 2017.

+• Alternatively, establish a Keogh Plan in 2016, before December 31.
+The full contribution to the plan need not be made until the due date of your 2016 return, including extensions.

+• Consider placing business assets in service in 2016.
+If qualified, Section 179 expense allows you to deduct the full cost of depreciable assets in the tax year they are placed in service subject to an expense level of \$25,000 and the phase out threshold amount commences at \$200,000 for 2016.

+• For taxable year 2016, a taxpayer can deduct start-up expenditures up to \$5,000 with the phase out threshold at \$50,000.

+• A self-employed individual generally may deduct the employer-equivalent portion of his or her self-employment tax in figuring adjusted gross income.
 This deduction only affects the taxpayer's income tax.
-It does not affect net earnings from self-employment or self-employment tax. - 100% of medical and long-term care insurance premiums, subject to the limitations on long term insurance premiums paid by a self-employed person are deductible from gross income to arrive at AGI. - Effective for payments made on or after March 30, 2010, the Affordable Care Act allows the self-employed health insurance deduction to include an adult child who has not attained the age of 27 before the end of the taxpayer's taxable year.
+It does not affect net earnings from self-employment or self-employment tax.

+• 100% of medical and long-term care insurance premiums, subject to the limitations on long term insurance premiums paid by a self-employed person are deductible from gross income to arrive at AGI.

+• Effective for payments made on or after March 30, 2010, the Affordable Care Act allows the self-employed health insurance deduction to include an adult child who has not attained the age of 27 before the end of the taxpayer's taxable year.

-^{} See our 2015 Tax Planning Considerations for Businesses Including Year-End Ideas for further information.
+See our 2016 Tax Planning Considerations for Businesses Including Year-End Ideas for further information.

-TAX PROVISIONS RELATING TO HIGHER EDUCATION COSTS 2016
+TAX PROVISIONS RELATING TO HIGHER EDUCATION COSTS

-The Taxpayer Relief Act of 1997, the Economic Growth and Tax Relief Reconciliation Act of 2001and the American Recovery and Reinvestment Act of 2009 added several provisions to the federal tax law to help moderate-income individuals and families save and pay for higher education costs.
+The Taxpayer Relief Act of 1997, the Economic Growth and Tax Relief Reconciliation Act of 2001 and the American Recovery and Reinvestment Act of 2009 added several provisions to the federal tax law to help moderate-income individuals and families save and pay for higher education costs.
 The American Taxpayer Relief Act of 2012 extended the effective date of some of these provisions.
+The Protecting Americans from Tax Hikes Act of 2015 again extended or made permanent some of these provisions.
 These provisions are as follows:

-Provision AGI Limitation for Complete Phase-out Single/Joint Description American Opportunity Tax (Hope) Credit \$90,000/\$180,000 Tax credit of up to \$2,500 per student for each of the first four years of college Lifetime Learning Credit \$65,000/\$131,000 Tax credit of up to \$2,000 per taxpayer for university juniors, seniors and graduate students Education IRAs \$110,000/\$220,000 Income exemption for accumulated earnings from annual nondeductible contributions of \$2,000 per beneficiary used to pay for higher education expenses Regular IRAs Unlimited Penalty-free distributions from regular IRAs used to pay higher education expenses Education loans \$80,000/\$160,000 Limited above-the-line deduction for interest on qualified education loans State tuition programs Unlimited Earnings accumulated from contributions to qualified state tuition programs distributed Student loan cancellations Unlimited Exclusion for student loan cancellations by tax-exempt organizations in prescribed situations
+Provision AGI Limitation for Complete Phase-out Single/Joint Description American Opportunity Tax (Hope) Credit \$90,000/\$180,000 Tax credit of up to \$2,500 per student for each of the first four years of college (2015 PATH Act made permanent) Lifetime Learning Credit \$65,000/\$130,000 Tax credit of up to \$2,000 per taxpayer for university juniors, seniors and graduate students Education IRAs \$110,000/\$220,000 Income exemption for accumulated earnings from annual nondeductible contributions of \$2,000 per beneficiary used to pay for higher education expenses Regular IRAs Unlimited Penalty-free distributions from regular IRAs used to pay qualified higher education expenses Education loans \$80,000/\$165,000 Limited above-the-line deduction for interest on qualified education loans State tuition programs Unlimited Earnings accumulated from contributions to qualified state tuition programs distributed Student loan cancellations Unlimited Exclusion for student loan cancellations by tax-exempt organizations in prescribed situations